HongchengQ/NB-Command/README_en.md

 > Nebula > `config.json` > `remoteCommand` > `serverAdminKey` as Token

 #### User Permission
-> Use the in-game command `!remote` and your Token will pop up on screen
+> Use the in-game command `! remote` and your Token will pop up on screen

 ## License